 Do you know what to do if you find your child injured in a car accident?

-20-50 million Americans suffer from car injuries every year, which results in disabilities.
+20-50 million Americans suffer from car injuries yearly, resulting in disabilities.

 Child Injured in a Car Accident?

 Are you wondering what to do when injured in a car accident?
 Not to worry!
-In this guide, we’ll go over what to do after your child has been in an accident.
+This guide we’lli cover what to do after your child has been in an accident.
 There is no doubt about it; it is almost always best to seek support and guidance from a team of legal professionals in the aftermath of a car accident.

 Check on Your Child